msheeks/meredithsheeks.github.io/_pages/about.md

 My dissertation is about the role of privacy in interpersonal relationships.
 Some of my other current projects include a paper on algorithmic fairness and a paper on methods for improving the transparency of neural networks.

-Outside of philosophy, I enjoy running slow half marathons, reading, gardening, and watching my cat sit on the back porch.
+Outside of philosophy, I enjoy running slow half marathons, doing the NYT crossword, and watching my cat sit on the back porch.

 My name is pronounced Muh-rae-kuh Duh-lay-win.